GenerateNU/Algo/README.md

 ## Running the project

-Before you run the project you will need to add an .env file at the root directory.
+Before running the project, you must add a .env file at the root directory.
 To this file, add the variable `EXPO_PUBLIC_API_DOMAIN={your ngrok static domain here}`.
-This will be used to
+This will allow us to expose the development environment to the Internet.
+AKA, it puts localhost on the web for a short period.

 ### Docker
 We will be containerizing our PostGreSQL database in Docker.
 Follow the steps below to add the DB to your local machine.